ktaranov/sqlserver-kit/Articles/README.md

 [What Is a Cost-Based Optimizer?]:https://www.brentozar.com/archive/2021/09/what-is-a-cost-based-optimizer/
 [Unusual Parameter Sniffing: Big Problems with Small Data]:https://www.brentozar.com/archive/2021/02/unusual-parameter-sniffing-big-problems-with-small-data/
 [Rowcount estimates when there are no Statistics]:https://matthewmcgiffen.com/2021/01/26/rowcount-estimates-when-there-are-no-statistics/
+[Processing Data Queues in SQL Server with READPAST and UPDLOCK]:https://www.mssqltips.com/sqlservertip/1257/processing-data-queues-in-sql-server-with-readpast-and-updlock/
+[Can You Get Parameter Sniffing on Updates and Deletes?]:https://www.brentozar.com/archive/2021/01/can-you-get-parameter-sniffing-on-updates-and-deletes/